raininglemons/node-aem-api/README.md

 ## Todo

-Change almost all response that return a promise to the http response.
+1) Change almost all response that return a promise to the http response.
 They're pretty much useless and should remain "behind closed doors".
 You only want a node object to mess with or an error.
 Then promise chaining becomes a lot more viable.

+1) Tests

 ## API